 Despite the fact, that things seem obvious, I would imagine, I still would like to make some comments.

 1. My first comment is about the extraordinary readiness to assume that the patient is pain-free, even though the patient says that he is just under the mid-point of the scale.
 It would be easy to think that the student is just stupid, that students are not taught empathy.
-To be honest, these are convincing arguments.
+To be honest, these are not convincing arguments.

 I was trying to find who said that it is easy to bear someone else’s pain.
 I was unsuccessful.
 I still think medics are really good it at it.
 After all, it is I who is in pain, not the medic, and perhaps pain in the first part of the scale is not worthy of note.
 It is insignificant pain – something I know very well (here is a link to a post on my insignificant pain).
 Basically, insignificant pain is eminently ignorable.

 Or perhaps it’s about the success.
 After all, much pain has been reduced, so we’ve done our job.
 How much more can we do?!
 We can’t do miracles, can we?
 You should be grateful that we’ve done so much.
 Shut up and endure.